ManimCommunity/manim/docs/source/contributing/internationalization.rst

 Now go to the
 `languages list <https://www.transifex.com/manim-community/manim-community-documentation/languages/>`_
 and select a language you want to help with.
-You should see a blue button reading `Translate`; click it to get started!
+You should see a blue button reading `Translate`; click on it to get started!
 You will see a list of resources in the project.
 You can click on any untranslated resource, then click on `Translate`.
 You will then see something like the following: